 I recently realized, though, that I’ve never really done a rundown of how to clean vinyl plank flooring.
 Every time I share a cleaning time lapse over on Instagram stories, I get asked about our mop and our vacuum.
 And, I’m constantly getting questions about how we keep our floors looking clean.
 So, it’s clearly a topic of interest!

 First of all, I’ll note that how you clean your vinyl plank floors will depend slightly on what kind of flooring you have.
 Our floors are from Armstrong – the exact ones aren’t available anymore, but this one is really similar.
-They’re incredible durable and easy to care for, but because they’re a floating floor, they’re a tad bit more finicky to clean than our previous vinyl plank flooring.

 The Best Vacuum for Vinyl Plank Floors